Betzefer: The Devil Went Down to the Holy Land (2012–2016)

-Departure of Avital Tamir and new album (2016-present)
+Departure of Avital Tamir and new album (2016–present)

 On 31 May 2016, it was announced on the band's Facebook "We're back", the band's first sign of activity since releasing the music video for "Can You Hear Me Now?" and performing a one-off show in Tel Aviv in October 2014.

-On 13 June 2016, guitarist Matan Cohen announced on his Facebook page that the band would be entering the studio the next day to start recording a new studio album, the band's first in almost 3 years.
+On 13 June 2016, guitarist Matan Cohen announced on his Facebook page that the band would be entering the studio the next day to start recording a new studio album, the band's first in almost three years.
 On 15 June 2016, he uploaded a photo of him and bassist Rotem Inbar tracking bass for the album, to his Facebook page.

 On 17 June 2016, it was announced that lead vocalist Avital Tamir had departed the band six months ago to focus on his indie/folk project On Shoulders of Giants, thus leaving the band without a vocalist for a while.
 It was also announced that replacing Tamir would be Shredhead vocalist Aharon Ragoza, who would be recording the new album with the band, and performing his first show with them on 17 August 2016, at the Barby club in Tel Aviv.

 Musical style and influences

-Betzefer's musical style is mostly regarded as groove metal and thrash metal, influenced by bands such as Pantera, Slayer and Sepultura, although on an interview with an Israeli extreme sports magazine, vocalist Avital Tamir also stated Guns N' Roses and Metallica, as influences, additionally to Pantera.

-They are described by many as metalcore, groove metal, thrash metal, post-thrash and even alternative metal and nu metal, but the band disproves any labeling on their genre and vocalist Avital Tamir stated in an interview that their genre is purely rock or alternative rock, and that they see themselves mostly as part of the Israeli alternative rock scene, and that no one of the band members even saw himself as a metalhead before, and the connection between the band and metal music is simply because the music is fast, heavy and harsh.
+Betzefer's musical style is mostly regarded as groove metal, influenced by bands such as Slayer, Pantera and Sepultura, although in an interview with an Israeli extreme sports magazine, vocalist Avital Tamir also stated Guns N' Roses and Metallica as influences.
+The band disproves any labeling on their genre and vocalist Avital Tamir stated in an interview that their genre is purely rock or alternative rock, and that they see themselves mostly as part of the Israeli alternative rock scene, and that no one of the band members even saw himself as a metalhead before, and the connection between the band and metal music is simply because the music is fast, heavy and harsh.

 In another interview with Avital Tamir and Matan Cohen, they stated AC/DC, Aerosmith and Black Sabbath as their rock-rooted influences.
-They also mentioned they have influences ranging from hard rock and heavy metal, through punk and even blues.
+They also mentioned they have influences ranging from hard rock and heavy metal through punk and even blues.

 Slayer is thought to be the band's biggest influence, since in their biggest hit single "Down Low" the last verse of the song praises Slayer's album Reign in Blood as "the best damn fuckin' album ever".
 They also play the opening riff of the Slayer song "Raining Blood" in almost every concert, as a finish to their song "Down Low".